“If you can’t eat it, don’t put it on your skin”™

-Note: Be assured, I am not paid to write this review.
-I write it solely as the products are good and I like their ingredients and think you might too.
+Disclosure: I am not paid to write this review.
+I write occasional reviews when the products are good and I like their ingredients and think you might too.
 I was given some little samples by them but I did place an order with them which I paid for in full.

-Why pay for synthetic chemicals when you can buy products that are organic and raw?
+Why pay for toxic chemicals when you can buy products that are organic and raw?

 Have you used Dr Alkaitis skincare?
 What is your favourite skin care ingredient?

 Like this post?
 Want to stay up to date with the newsletter?

 By subscribing to my newsletter you’ll receive regular updates, a free download peek at my book The Radiant Woman’s Handbook and a 33 page e-Book Ways Women Avoid Toxic Chemicals and Look Radiant Naturally

 Be sure to enter your email below and sign-up: